thycotic/ac-docs/admin/applications/enable-app.md

 [priority]: # (4)
 # Enable/Disable Applications

-Requirements: The application must exists in the panel.
-If it does not exist, see [Add Application](index.md).
+Requirements: The application must exist in the panel.
+See [Add Application](index.md) to add new applications.

 To setup the applications for your users,

 1. Select __Applications__ from the left menu.
-1. Under each listed application slide the on/off switch to enable or disable the application respectively.
+1. Slide the on/off switch to enable or disable the chosen application.

    ![on/off switch](images/on-off.png "Enabling/Disabling applications via on/off switch")